SLIC-UdeS/slic-udes/src/content/docs/nf-core-tools/pipelines/create.md

 Please see the [nf-core documentation](/docs/tutorials/adding_a_pipeline/overview) for a full walkthrough of how to create a new nf-core workflow.

 > [!TIP]
-> As command documentation says, remember to come and discuss your idea for a pipeline as early as possible!
+> As the command documentation says, remember to come and discuss your idea for a pipeline as early as possible!
 > See the [documentation](/docs/tutorials/adding_a_pipeline/move_to_nf-core_org) for instructions.

 Note that if the required arguments for `nf-core pipelines create` are not given, it will start a user interface to create the pipeline interactively.
 If you prefer, you can supply them as command line arguments.
 See `nf-core pipelines create --help` for more information.